Lester C. Hunt: State representative and Secretary of State

+Governor of Wyoming

-Hunt became the first person elected to two consecutive four-year terms as governor, serving from 1943 to 1949.
+Hunt was governor of Wyoming, from 1943 to 1949.
 He faced hostile majorities in both houses of the legislature throughout his years as governor.
 The principal legislative accomplishment of his first term was the enactment of a retirement system for teachers.
 He repeatedly proposed a retirement system for state workers in his second term without success.
 During his first term, Republican U.S. Senator Edward V. Robertson charged that the Japanese citizens interned at Heart Mountain, Wyoming, were leading pampered lives and hoarding supplies.
 The Denver Post wrote an exposé backing his complaints.
 Hunt dismissed that as a "political story" and said that "food stuffs cannot be brought into a city to feed 13,500 people in a wheel barrow and it would not be good business to bring it in every day."
 He toured the camp and said the internees' "living standard was, to my way of thinking, rather disgraceful."
 At the end of the war, he wrote to the War Relocation Authority that "We do not want a single one of these evacuees to remain in Wyoming."

 When President Roosevelt issued an executive order on March 16, 1943, creating Jackson Hole National Monument, Hunt joined in mobilizing opposition and said he would use state police to remove any federal official who tried to exert authority in the Monument's lands.
 Congress refused to fund the Monument until 1950, when Wyoming's two U.S. Senators, Joseph C. O'Mahoney and Hunt, reached a compromise with the Truman administration.
 It merged most of the Monument's lands into Grand Teton National Park, provided compensation for lost revenue, and protected local property owners.

 Hunt was a Wyoming delegate to the Democratic National Convention in 1940, 1944, and 1948.
 He chaired the National Governors Association in 1948.
 His official gubernatorial portrait was painted by artist Michele Rushworth and hangs in the state capitol building in Cheyenne, Wyoming.

-U.S. Senate election
+United States Senator

 Hunt was elected to the U.S. Senate in 1948 to a term beginning January 3, 1949, defeating incumbent Republican E.V.
-Robertson by an overwhelming margin.
+Robertson by a comfortable margin.
 His political positions combined fiscal conservatism and opposition to big government with support for public housing and increased federal aid to education.
 During his tenure in the Senate, Hunt became a bitter enemy of Wisconsin senator Joseph R. McCarthy, and his criticism of McCarthy's tactics marked him as a prime target in the 1954 election.
 For example, he campaigned for a law to restrict Congressional immunity by allowing individuals to sue members of Congress for slanderous statements.
 He called for reform of Senate rules: "If situations confront the Congress in which it can no longer control its members by the rules of society, justice and fair play, then Congress has, I feel, a moral obligation to take drastic steps to remedy those situations."